November 11th, 2018 BAA Online Store

 |

-Fort DeSoto, located just south of St. Petersburg, FL, is a mecca for migrant shorebirds and terns in fall.
+Fort DeSoto, located just south of St. Petersburg, FL, is a mecca for migrant shorebirds and terns in early winter.
 There they join hundreds of egrets, herons, night-herons, and gulls that winter on the T-shaped peninsula.
 With luck, we may get to photograph two of Florida’s most desirable shorebird species: Marbled Godwit and the spectacular Long-billed Curlew.
 Black-bellied Plover and Willet are easy, American Oystercatcher almost guaranteed.
 Great Egret, Snowy Egret, Great Blue Heron, Tricolored Heron, and White Ibis are easy as well and we will almost surely come up with a tame Yellow-crowned Night-Heron or two.
 We may very well get to see and photograph the amazing heron/egret hybrid that has been present for three year.
 And we should get to do some Brown Pelican flight photography.
 In addition, Royal, Sandwich, Forster’s, and Caspian Terns will likely provide us with some good flight opportunities as well.
 Though not guaranteed, Roseate Spoonbill and Wood Stork might well be expected.
 And we will be on the lookout for a migrant passerine fallout in the event of a thunderstorm or two.

 On the IPT you will learn basics and fine points of digital exposure and to get the right exposure every time after making a single test exposure, how to approach free and wild birds without disturbing them, to understand and predict bird behavior, to identify many species of shorebirds, to spot the good situations, to choose the best perspective, to see and understand the light, and to design pleasing images by mastering your camera’s AF system.
 Most importantly you will surely learn to evaluate wind and sky conditions and understand how they affect bird photography.
 And you will learn how and why to work in Manual mode (even if you’re scared of it).